anodicpassion/anodicpassion/README.md

-#### Computer programmer with a dynamic skill set in system development, cross-platform integration and deep learning.
+#### Computer programmer with a dynamic skill set in deep learning, system development and cross-platform integration.
 <a href="http://anodicpassion.pythonanywhere.com/profile/GitHub">Full Profile↗</a>

 <br>